Mega Man (character): Conception and design

 The team decided to incorporate anime elements for the game's animation.
 Inafune explained, "[Mega Man's] hand transforms into a gun and you can actually see it come out of his arm.
 We wanted to make sure that the animation and the motion was realistic and actually made sense.
-So with Mega Man, we had this perfect blending of game character with animation ideas."
+So with Rockman, we had this perfect blending of game character with animation ideas."
 Across the series Mega Man was given new skills to add more variety to the gameplay.
-For Mega Man 6, after having implemented so many different mechanics to the gameplay of past entries, Inafune thought that Rush adapter assembly was inevitable.
+For Rockman 6, after having implemented so many different mechanics to the gameplay of past entries, Inafune thought that Rush adapter assembly was inevitable.
 The artist struggled with the adaptor designs and ultimately found them to be unrealistic.
 According to Inafune, "If you think about it, they shouldn't be able to combine like this.
 It would be awkward if parts of Rush like his neck were left over after they combined, so what was I supposed to do?"

 In the cover of the North American copies, Mega Man's appearance greatly differs from his original one.
 Veteran video game cover illustrator Marc Ericksen painted the North American box art of Mega Man 2, which included Mega Man firing a pistol instead of his trademark Mega Buster.
 Ericksen explained, "I didn't know anything about Mega Man, and [after looking at the character in action] I said to the art director, 'What is he shooting with?' ...
 He said, 'Well, he must have a pistol, because I don't see a rifle.' ...
 I said, 'So, a pistol?
 Do you want me to do a pistol?'
 And he said, 'Yeah, let's put a pistol in there.'
 So I did what I was told and I put the pistol in there.
 Add to the fact that they only had, like, a day and a half for me to do the painting and what you wound up with was not the greatest result.
 But certainly a result that was not my fault.
 I mean, they told me to put the pistol in his hand!"

+Ruth Shiraishi, who voiced Mega Man in Mega Man 8, voiced X in Mega Man X4.
+Mega Man 8 and X4 were recorded in the same session and Ruth did not know her session was for two separate games.
+For X, Ruth believes that they altered her voice somewhat to sound a little older than Mega Man.